jwyang/face-alignment/README.md

       fitgeotrans -> cp2tform, transformPointsForward -> tformfwd

-##Discussion Group
+##Discussion

 For those Tencent QQ users, you can join the group face hacker (180634020) to discuss more on facial algorithms.
-Along with your request, please provide the affiliation (university/company) where you are studying/working.
+Along with your request, please provide the affiliation (university/company where you are studying/working).